Least-Squares Neural Network (LSNN) Method For Linear Advection-Reaction Equation: Discontinuity Interface: ReLU NN functions

-\Cref{cpwl=relu} enables us to employ ReLU NN functions with a few layer representation to the problems where CPWL functions are used, and to only control the number of neurons.
-Except the case $d=1$ (see, e.g., \cite{arora2016understanding}), there are currently no known results to give tight bounds on the number of neurons in the hidden layers.
+\Cref{cpwl=relu} enables us to employ ReLU NN functions with a few layer representations to problems where CPWL functions are used, and to only control the number of neurons.
+Except the case $d=1$ (see, e.g., \cite{arora2016understanding}), there are currently no known results to give tight bounds on the number of neurons of the hidden layers.
 Therefore we suggest the following approach.
 The following proposition is a trivial fact.